qtip27/MicrosoftOpenAI/README.md

 Description: This policy checks for an existing Virtual Network and Subnet, creates a Network Security Group if it doesn't exist, and attaches it to the existing Subnet.

 With this policy, you can customize the Access Control List (ACL's) to which ports you want open.
-Look at thr policy for more details.
+Look at the policy for more details.

 [Network Security Group: Flow logs should be configured for every network security group (Builtin or Custom)](https://github.com/qtip27/MicrosoftOpenAI/blob/main/Flow_Logs.json)